Hi! My name is Dara, and I like: design, art, tea, clean code, and you.

 A few more useful details about me

-Favourite music: David Bowie, Massive Attack, Björk, St. Vincent, Serge Gainsbourg, Leonard Cohen, The White Stripes, Franz Ferdinand, The Smiths, and Depeche Mode.
+Favourite music: David Bowie, Massive Attack, Björk, St. Vincent, Serge Gainsbourg, Leonard Cohen, Angel Olsen, Franz Ferdinand, The Smiths, Depeche Mode, and every piece Chopin and Debussy ever composed.

-Favourite artists: Mucha, Toulouse-Lautrec, Van Gogh, Monet, Manet, Hiroshige, various Pre-Raphaelites, and Andy Warhol.
+Favourite artists: Mucha, Toulouse-Lautrec, Van Gogh, Monet, Manet, Hiroshige, various Pre-Raphaelites, and Andy Warhol because he trollin’ way before the Internet was even a glint in the milkman’s eye.